e-arts/e-arts/README.md

 - Setup of ArgoCD environments in the the staging and production environment to automatically deploy the new (pre-)release versions (@Jakob Pühringer)

 ### Milestones:
-- CI Pipeline 13.01.2023
+- CI Pipeline
-- Kubernetes Environments are setup in Google Cloud 17.01.2023
+- Kubernetes Environments are setup in Google Cloud
-- Automatical deployment via ArgoCD is deployed in the environments 20.01.2023
+- Automatical deployment via ArgoCD is deployed in the environments
-- Presentation of results 24.01.2023
+- Presentation of results incl. live demo

 ### Description of desired state